nelsonjchen/gtr-proxy/README.md

 - The worker can be deployed with a button.
 - Cloudflare allows fetching and streaming of data from other URLs programmatically.
 - [Cloudflare Worker endpoints are HTTP/3 compatible and workers can comfortably connect to HTTP 1.1 endpoints.][cfhttp3]
 - Cloudflare Workers are globally deployed.
 If you transfer from Google in the EU to Azure in the EU, the worker proxy is also in the EU and your data stays in the EU for the whole time.
 Same for Australia, US, and so on.
-Other providers force users to choose and they better choose correctly or otherwise they get a large bandwidth bill or users are unknowingly transferring data across undesired borders.
+Other providers force users to choose regions and they better choose correctly or otherwise they get a large bandwidth bill or users are unknowingly transferring data across undesired borders.

 I am not aware of any other provider with the same characteristics as Cloudflare.

+### Authentication and Cookies

+Google Takeout requires requests to be authenticated with cookies.
+This proxy supports passing these cookies.

+The client (e.g., the GTR extension) must:
+1. Capture the required google.com cookies from the Google Takeout session.
+2. Compress the cookie string using zlib (deflate).
+3. Base64 encode the compressed data.
+4. Append the encoded string as the `a` query parameter to the proxied URL.

+The proxy then:
+1. Decodes the base64 string.
+2. Decompresses the zlib data.
+3. Injects the cookies into the `Cookie` header of the upstream request to Google.

+**Note:** This mechanism is handled automatically by the GTR extension.

 ```mermaid